Fourqui/tv/countries/canada/0_all-logos-mosaic-ca.md

 🇨🇦 Canada
 ===============

-🛠 Right-click on a logo and copy the image address to get the direct url or click to open.
+🛠 Right-click on a logo and copy the image address to get the direct url or click to open

-🔗 The links will update automatically when I update a logo, unless the name has changed.
+🔗 The links will update automatically when I update a logo, unless the name has changed

-♻️ You might need to refresh your app/device or clear cache to force in an update.
+♻️ You might need to refresh your app/device or clear cache to force in an update

-📐 The logos have a max-width of 512px and have been optimized for smallest filesize.
+📐 The logos have a max-width of 512px and have been optimized for smallest file size

-🖤 The logos are created specifically to work on dark backgrounds.
+🖤 The logos are created specifically to work on dark backgrounds

-💾 __Combined file size = 6,0mb__  |  📅 __Last update: February 19 2021__
+💾 Combined file size = 6,0mb  |  📅 Last update: February 19 2021

-### 🎨 __273 Logos total__  |  💎 __32 HD Logos__
+🎨 __273 Logos total__  |  ✨ __32 HD Logos__

+*This mosaic view is only updated periodically.*
 | ![a-side] | ![abc-spark] | ![abc-spark-hd] | ![abu-dhabi-tv] | ![addik-tv] | ![addik-tv-hd] |
 |:-:|:-:|:-:|:-:|:-:|:-:|
 | ![adult-swim] | ![al-nahar-tv] | ![ami-tele] | ![ami-tv] | ![animal-planet] | ![animal-planet-hd] |